Chapter 47: Trials – 160 AK, Late Spring to Late Summer

 Steven tucked, rolled in the opposite direction, and came lightly to his feet.
 An amazed look on his face.

 Ush-Wha hadn’t risen.
 Spinning, she lashed out with her other leg.

 Blackhawk jumped over it, a smile spreading across his face.
 As she began to spin again, he pushed her.
 She toppled to the side.
 He then withdrew to the starting point.
 “I’ve not seen such a fighting style before,” he commented to the queen.

 It was a mistake.

 Ush-Wha recovered, lashed out with a high-kicking feint to his face, dropped low, swept his legs out from under him, and pinned him to the mat.
 “If I were not hunting other prey, beautiful boy, I would end this match properly and sample you this night.”
-Then she rolled off him and went back to her starting position.
+Then she twisted off him and went back to her starting position.

 “Fear me, beautiful,” Ush-Wha purred.
 “I have brothers as large and strong as you.”

 As the bout resumed, Melyssa gestured for her special guest to come close enough so they could whisper to each other.
 “What do you think of my protector?
 Is she a match for your ladies in Licht Gegen?”